jbrad88/fishers-iris/README.md

 1. Download ZIP package and unzip it.
 The unzipped folder should include the analysis.py python program and the iris.csv data set.
 2. On a new command line, navigate to the directory containing the (now unzipped) downloaded folder.
 3. Run the "analysis program" by simply typing "python" followed by the file name, i.e. python analysis.py
-4. When the program has run you will see an overview of the data set, showing the three species of Iris included in the data set, the first ten rows of the sample, giving the user a taste of the data which we will be looking at, and a summery of each variable.
+4. When the program has run you will see an overview of the data set, showing the three species of Iris included in the data set, the first ten rows of the sample (giving the user a taste of the data which we will be looking at), and a summery of each variable.

 ![Fig1](https://github.com/jbrad88/fishers-iris/blob/master/Screenshots%20and%20images/Fig1.JPG?raw=true)

 5. Running the program will also create the following files:

--> Summary of the data set saved as "Iris-data.csv"
+(i) Summary of the data set saved as "Iris-data.csv";

--> Four histograms saved as: "petal_length.png", "petal_width.png", "sepal_length.png" and "sepal_width.png"
+(ii) Four histograms saved as: "petal_length.png", "petal_width.png", "sepal_length.png" and "sepal_width.png"; and,

-and

--> "Pairplot.png" showing a matrix of the relationships between each variable.
+(iii) "Pairplot.png" showing a matrix of the relationships between each variable.

 ![Fig2](https://github.com/jbrad88/fishers-iris/blob/master/Screenshots%20and%20images/Fig2.JPG)